Mid-Autumn Festival in a four-generation Teochew-owned mooncake bakery in Cholon.

 Khung cảnh tiệm bánh những thập kỷ trước được tái hiện bằng những hình vẽ trên tường

-The secret to keeping the bakery alive
+The secret to preserving the soul of a bakery.

 Empty